aerospike/backup-go/README.md

     // Don't restore any records.
     NoRecords bool
     // Don't restore any secondary indexes.
-    // Not applicable for ASBX restore.
     NoIndexes bool
     // Don't restore any UDFs.
-    // Not applicable for ASBX restore.
     NoUDFs bool
     // Disables the use of batch writes when restoring records to the Aerospike cluster.
-    // Not applicable for ASBX restore.
     DisableBatchWrites bool
     // The max allowed number of records per batch write call.
-    // Not applicable for ASBX restore.
     BatchSize int
     // Max number of parallel writers to target AS cluster.
-    // Not applicable for ASBX restore.
     MaxAsyncBatches int
     // Amount of extra time-to-live to add to records that have expirable void-times.
     // Must be set in seconds.
-    // Not applicable for ASBX restore.
     ExtraTTL int64
     // Ignore permanent record-specific error.
     // E.g.: AEROSPIKE_RECORD_TOO_BIG.
     // By default, such errors are not ignored and restore terminates.
-    // Not applicable for ASBX restore.
     IgnoreRecordError bool
     // Retry policy for info commands.
     InfoRetryPolicy *models.RetryPolicy